renatojobal/github-rpg/README.md

 * USER_KEY - The Habitca user key.
 * API_KEY - The Habitica API key.
 * LABEL_TO_IGNORE - The name of a label that can be applied to issues that you want the service to ignore.
+* GITHUB_USER - Username of the github account

 Setting up the Github repo
 ==========================